-On the whole, people who tend to spend a lot of time thinking about (or trying the ‘change’) the past experience the associated feelings of Depression rather then Anxiety, which is worrying about what ‘might’ happen and so is situated in ‘the future’!
+Frequently, people who tend to spend a lot of time thinking about (or trying the ‘change’) the past experience the associated feelings of Depression rather than Anxiety, which is worrying about what ‘might’ happen and so is situated in ‘the future’!

-You cannot change the past, only think about it differently.
+You cannot change the past but you can think about it differently.

 Only NOW, this singular moment in time, is actually real and by the time you get to this point in the sentence, the time that you started this sentence is now the past and no longer exists!

 When we focus our thoughts and attention on THIS very moment we ‘fully inhabit’ the moment and are aware of what is happening around us, this might be our breathing rhythm or feedback from our bodies about other sensory input.